Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Preliminaries

 \subsubsection{Pointed measured Gromov--Hausdorff convergence}

-We introduce the pointed measured Gromov--Hausdorff convergence already in a proper realization, which, in our setting, is equivalent to the standard definition of pmGH convergence, see \cite[Theorem 3.15 and Section 3.5]{GigliMondinoSavare15}.
+{In the following, we shall always assume that a metric measure space (m.m.s. for short) $(X,\dist,\meas)$ is endowed with a nonnegative Borel measure that is finite on bounded subsets.} We introduce the pointed measured Gromov--Hausdorff convergence already in a proper realization, which, in our setting, is equivalent to the standard definition of pmGH convergence, see \cite[Theorem 3.15 and Section 3.5]{GigliMondinoSavare15}.
 The following definition is taken from the introductory exposition of \cite{AmbrosioBrueSemola19}.

 \begin{definition}[pGH and pmGH convergence] A sequence $\{ (X_i, \dist_i, x_i) \}_{i\in \N}$ of pointed metric spaces is said to converge in the \emph{pointed Gromov--Hausdorff topology, in the $\mathrm{pGH}$ sense for short,} to a pointed metric space $ (Y, \dist_Y, y)$ if there exist a complete separable metric space $(Z, \dist_Z)$ and isometric embeddings